Jim Isermann: Furniture Tableaus

 In 1982 Jim Isermann created Motel Modern, an exhibition in a room at the Inn of Tomorrow, a hotel across the street from Disneyland.
 Isermann re-furnished the room with his own re-created 50's and 60's furniture and décor, including a giant chartreuse TV console.
 Much of the discussion around Isermann's work from this period focuses on the cyclical nature of style, taste, fashion, camp and kitsch.
 In 1987 the Isermann stated, "My art is about fine art becoming popular culture and then coming back around to fine art."

 Crafts & the Construction of Pattern

 Since the 90s Isermann's work has frequently been discussed as addressing issues of style and decoration at the intersection between art and applied design.
-Christopher Knihght described "The domestic realm animates Isermann's art.
+Christopher Knight described "The domestic realm animates Isermann's art.
 He had spent the prior half-dozen years teaching himself a number of homespun craft techniques, gleaned from how-to handbooks.
 Stained glass panels, wall hangings of pieced fabric, woven textiles and hand-braided rugs are techniques that embrace a homey, lived-in, DIY aesthetic for objects, crossing art and design, functional and not."